Architecture

 Conflict Resolution

-When both peers have modified the same file since the last sync:
+When both peers have modified the same file since the last sync, the intended behaviour is:

 - Default: last-write-wins - the file with the more recent modification timestamp is accepted.
-The overwritten version is saved to a
+The overwritten version is preserved in a conflicts directory within the workspace.

-.land/conflicts/directory. - Manual merge - the user is notified and can open a three-way merge view in the editor to resolve conflicts.
+- Manual merge - the user is notified and can open a three-way merge view to resolve conflicts.

 Offline-First Guarantees

-Air never blocks the editor.
+Air is designed never to block the editor.
 If no peers are available, the editor operates normally.
-Sync resumes automatically when connectivity is restored.
-There is no “offline mode” toggle - the editor is always fully functional.
+Sync is intended to resume automatically when connectivity is restored.
+There is no “offline mode” toggle - the editor is always fully functional regardless of network state.